-Crassula spathulata is a low-growing succulent with prostrate or scrambling, sparsely branched stems and small, spatula-shaped leaves.
-The stems slender, often quadrangular, and up to 32 inches (80 cm) long.
-Leaves are green to yellowish-green and have tiny rounded teeth along margins that are often tinged red.
+Crassula spathulata is a low-growing succulent with prostrate or scrambling sparsely branched stems and small spatula-shaped leaves.
+The stems are slender, often quadrangular, and up to 32 inches (80 cm) long.
+Leaves are green to yellowish-green and have tiny rounded teeth along margins, often tinged red.
 They are up to 1.4 inches (3.5 cm) long, up to 1 inch (2.5 cm) wide, and attached to the stem with an up to 0.7 inches (1.8 cm) long petiole.
-Flowers are star-shaped, white often tinged red, and appear on branched inflorescences usually from summer to fall.
+Flowers are star-shaped, white, often tinged red, and appear on branched inflorescences, usually from summer to fall.

 How to Grow and Care for Crassula spathulata

 Light: Crassula plants prefer full sun to partial shade.
 However, intense afternoon sun in the hottest period of summer can burn the leaves of the plants.
 Nevertheless, most Crassulas can be grown indoors if given enough light.

 Soil: They are not particular about soil pH, but Crassulas require very porous soil with excellent drainage.

 Hardiness: Crassula spathulata can withstand temperatures as low as 20 to 50 °F (-6.7 to 10 °C), USDA hardiness zones 9a to 11b.

 Watering: These plants have typical watering needs for succulents.
 Avoid overwatering by using the "soak and dry" method, where the soil is soaked with water, slowly drained, and left to dry out before watering again.
 Reduce watering in winter.

 Fertilizing: Crassulas will benefit from a small amount of organic fertilizer in mid-spring when they start actively growing.